brbsix/debtool/README.md

     debtool -du git mawk unar
     debtool -br DIRECTORY

-During normal build operations, `debtools` simply updates md5sums, using the pre-existing file as a template.
+During normal build operations, `debtool` simply updates md5sums, using the pre-existing file as a template.
 However, if new files are added to the package (or if the md5sums file is missing) you will want to use the `--md5sums` option during build to generate md5sums from scratch.

     debtool --build --md5sums DIRECTORY